 The Authority periodically reviews long-lived assets for impairment to determine whether any events or circumstances indicate the carrying value of the assets may not be recoverable.
 When required, impairment losses on assets to be held and used are recognized based on the excess of the asset's carrying amount over its fair value.
-No impairment was identified as of and during the years ended May 31, 2019 and 2018.
+No impairment was identified as of and during the years ended May 31, 2020 and 2019.

-g.
+Note 1 - Organization and Summary of Significant Accounting Policies - Continued g.
 Cash and Cash Equivalents